vgatherps/beautiful-jekyll/_posts/2018-09-02-nontemporal.md

 Unfortunately, there's not a whole lot that we can do with just stores on a single thread.
 Nontemporal stores could be useful for writing to low-priority threads on a different socket, but ordering via fences and <a href="#fence">the performance implications</a>
 of the required fences are tricky enough to deserve their own article.
-For the sake of this article, I'll write a fairly contrived example but the interesting applications don't come until we can access nontemporal loads and have a good multicore story
+For the sake of this article, I'll write a fairly contrived example; however, the interesting applications don't arise until we can access nontemporal loads and have a good multicore story.

 Consider this situation: You have some function which receives a long message containing a user ID, looks up that user in some datastructure, and forwards the result on to some different processing pipeline.
-Furthermore, you must keep the last N received messages in a buffer to dump upon a rare failure case, enough message such that writing them pollutes your cache.
+Furthermore, you must keep the last N received messages in a buffer to log upon a rare failure case, enough messages such that writing them pollutes your cache.
-We'll benchmark this scenario and see how using nontemporal stores can greatly reduce the cache pressure of this buffer and keep the lookup datastructure in cache.
+We'll benchmark this scenario and see how nontemporal stores reduce the cache pressure of this buffer and keep the lookup datastructure in cache.
 The basic outline of our test code will be:

 ``` c++
 struct message {